QuantEcon/lecture-python-intro/lectures/linear_equations.md

 ### Looking forward

-Pencil and paper methods are easy in the two good case.
+Pencil and paper methods are easy in the two goods case.

 But what if there are many goods?